NOTICE!

 Types of Peer support provided & work setting

-New regulations go into effect on January 1, 2026 for peer support specialist depending on where you work and what services you provide.
+New regulations go into effect on January 1, 2026, for peer support specialists depending on where you work and what services you provide.

 Certified Peer Support Specialists provide peer support services in mental health, family services, youth services or substance use disorder (SUD) settings that are NOT licensed as an Alcohol & Other Drug Entity (AODE) or Behavioral Health Service Organization (BHSO), such as Recovery Community Centers, other community-based organizations, hospitals, or primary care clinics.